isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-A"></a>A: Architectural Ideas

-This section contains ideas about higher-level architactural ideas and libraries.
+This section contains ideas about higher-level architectural ideas and libraries.

 Architectural rule summary: